pwrstudio/txtblock/whitepaper.md

 2. Storage
 3. Interface / Format

 Point one and two, catalogue and storage, rely on the blockchain-infrastructure provided by the [Ethereum] platform.
-This makes them fairly uncomplicated to implement.
 This allows us to focus on the interface and the conceptual and aesthetic format of the Block.

 ### Decentralized catalogue

 The core component of txtblock is a decentralized catalogue containing cryptographic fingerprints, or hashes.
 These provide an absolute reference to the publications – uniquely based on the content.
-This catalogue is the autonomous point of authority.
+This catalogue is the autonomous point of authority keeping track of what has been made public when.
 A smart contract, a simple program on the blockchain, allows publication and retrieval of units of texts.

 The specific technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
 Fundamentally it is a system, based on blockchain database technology, allowing the agreement between nodes in a network without a central authority.
-The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines.
+The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines, a digital scriptorium.
 Publishing is simply the operation of making an entry into this distributed, public database.
 The catalogue functions without human involvement.

-In contrast to for example an [ISBN] or [DOI] number, a _yinn_ is directly tied to the information it identifies.
+In contrast to an [ISBN] or [DOI] number, a txtblock-identifier is directly tied to the information it identifies.
 By using a [cryptographic hashing function], a fingerprint of the information is created.
 Changing a single letter in the text will completely change the fingerprint.
 A modified file would, therefore, fail verification against the catalogue.
 This allows certainty that the text you are reading is indeed the exact text that was published.

 ### Decentralized storage

 How to store the actual texts?
-Two alternatives.
+Two alternatives:

 1. The sensible, scalable solution.
-Recommended best practice: The catalogue, **on** the blockchain, contains a reference to the text which is stored **off** the blockchain, on a [Content-addressed, distributed, peer-to-peer file system.](http://ipfs.io)
+Recommended best practice: The catalogue, on the blockchain, contains a reference to the text which is stored off the blockchain, on a [Content-addressed, distributed, peer-to-peer file system.](http://ipfs.io)

-2. The more conceptually and aesthetically pleasing alternative: The text itself is stored directly **on** the blockchain, embedded within it.
+2. The more conceptually and aesthetically pleasing alternative: The text itself is stored directly on the blockchain, embedded within it.
 Piggybacking on the piggybank.
-Might be considered "bloat" or vandalism.
-But according to the market logics that govern To write a letter to the blockchain costs 0.00005 US dollar.
-Publishing the text we are reading to you right now would cost about 50 cent – paid to the nodes of the network who perform the labour of writing it to the database.
-50 cent – considering that this price theoretically buys your text eternal life this is not too bad...
+Kept safe as long as there is value stored on the chain.
+Some would consider this an abuse of the blockchain.
+We disagree.
+Writing to the blockchain is relatively expensive.
+One letter costs 0.00005 US dollar.
+Publishing the text we are reading to you right now would require a one-time payment of about 60 cent – paid to the nodes of the network who perform the labour of writing it to the database. txtblock is meant for very special information that you want to commit to eternity.
+And text is compact compared to other media.
+So the cost, according to current market-prices, is reasonable – and even a desirable feature adding a economic treshhold you have to cross to go from private to public.
+And perhaps the inclusion of potentially valuable textual material will add to the overall value of the chain?

 ### Format: limits and æsthetics

-_txtblock_ is designed for publication of pure text.
+txtblock is designed for publication of pure text.
 In this sense, it exists in the lineage of the book.

-Why not images, video, embedded html5?
+Why not images, video and other richer media?
 There is value in limitations.
 It makes the creative possibilities more apparent.
 To avoid the slippery slope of adding features we propose a strict, minimal framework:

 unicode symbols
 displayed in a monospace font